-The Center for Spiritual Living - Redding
+The Center for Spiritual Living, Redding

 The Center for Spiritual Living is a spiritual community and way of life that honors all paths to God and helps people to discover a personal relationship with God.
-When God is the focus of our spirituality, then other areas of our lives fall into place — we are happier, we can do more for others, be better stewards of the Earth, and bring peace and harmony to the world.
+When God is the focus of our spirituality, then other areas of our lives fall into place — we are happier, we can do more for others, be better stewards of the Earth and bring peace and harmony to the world.

 No matter where you are on your spiritual journey, you are welcome here.

 Are you feeling alone, lost, empty or disconnected?
 Are you in crisis?
-Are you lacking fulfillment, looking for answers, healing, and a spiritual home?
+Are you lacking fulfillment, looking for answers, healing and a spiritual home?

-At the Center for Spiritual Living, you will belong to a like-minded community, a spiritual home, where you can discover peace of mind, healing, and inspiration, and live with a personal relationship with God.
+At the Center for Spiritual Living, you will belong to a like-minded community, a spiritual home, where you can discover peace of mind, healing, inspiration, and live with a personal relationship with God.
 We look forward to meeting you in person!Back to Top

-Minister's Message for May 2013
+Minister's Message for December 2013

-Peace Practice for May 2013
+Peace Practice for December 2013

-Blessings, Rev. Sue MillerBornBack to Top
+Blessings Always, Rev. Sue MillerBornBack to Top

 Visitors and newcomers are always welcome!